 A Core Tables Page which houses the underlying tables that power the rest of the doc.

 A Team View Page which gives your team their own workspace so they don't step on anybody's toes and can customize to their hearts' content.

 A Meetings Page to house a running list of meeting notes.

 With these core principles in mind, our recommended structure for a project tracker doc looks like this:

-Section 1 - About this doc
+Page 1 - About this doc

-- Section B - Urgent Tasks - It can be helpful to highlight all of the urgent tasks in one space.
+Subpage B - Urgent Tasks - It can be helpful to highlight all of the urgent tasks in one space.
 Here you would create a view from the core table filtering by however you are depicting urgency.
 Keep in mind, this view could be anything - tasks by week, tasks by person, and the list goes on!

-Section 3 - Summary and Email Update
+Page 4 - Summary and Email Update

 Inevitably, you'll need to share your progress and stats with people outside of your team.
-This section can act as your report out to the wider organization.
+This page can act as your report out to the wider organization.
 You can even connect this to the Gmail Pack or Automations to handle this process automatically.
 Here, you'll use formulas to show what's been completed, what's incomplete, and any other data that's important for folks to know about.

 With this as the backbone of your tracker, you can then customize, add, and subtract based on your team's preference and style.
 Remember, no one knows your team or workflow better than you - make it your own!